allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/102-what-is-the-cost-of-a-hipaa-audit/blogarticle.md

 ---
-Title: What is the cost of a HIPAA audit?
+Title: "What is the cost of a HIPAA audit?"
-SeoTitle: What is the cost of a HIPAA audit?
+SeoTitle: "What is the cost of a HIPAA audit?"
 Author: travis
 Fullname: Travis Good, MD
 Date: 03/19/2015